longenbach/F1_Fantasy/README.md

 For the details see [fantasy rules](https://fantasy.formula1.com/game-rules).

 ## F1 Fantasy Points:
 The fantasy points system is complex.
 Each race your 5 **Drivers** and 1 **Constructor** score points during qualifying session and Sunday's race. **Constructor** points are essentially calculated by adding together their two driver's points.
-Streak points are also give out for consistent performance across 3 and/or 5 races in a row.
+Streak points are also given out for consistent top performance across 3 and 5 races in a row.

 For the details see [fantasy points](https://fantasy.formula1.com/points-scoring).